-A growing trend in recent years, crowdsourced delivery is a retail fulfillment channel that relies on contractors (through a particular company) picking up products from warehouses or stores and delivering them to buyers in their own vehicles.
+A growing trend in recent years, crowdsourced delivery is a fulfillment channel that relies on contractors (through a particular company) picking up products from warehouses or stores and delivering them to buyers in their own vehicles.

 Curbside pickup refers to the option for consumers to make a purchase online, drive to the store and have a store representative bring the products to their car.
 This is a relatively new fulfillment model that became more mainstream during the pandemic.
 Customers enjoy the convenience of curbside pickup and the safety aspects involved in the process (after all, they don’t even need to get out of the car!).

 Some marketplaces and providers now offer last mile delivery as a separate, stand-alone service for businesses that prefer to use their own sites for ecommerce.